 In conclusion, don’t be afraid to be feminine – it is how God designed you!
 How God convicts you in this area will be unique to you.
 It could be the colors you wear, the cut and style of your clothing.
 It could be your earrings or your perfume.
 All of those things really are external.

 Femininity truly comes from the heart.
-Embrace that fact that there are biological differences and those are intentional on God’s part.
+Embrace the fact that there are biological differences and those are intentional on God’s part.

 Preach the gospel by being the woman God created you to be!